STAR-Bench: Probing Deep Spatio-Temporal Reasoning as Audio 4D Intelligence

 \textbf{1)} Taxonomy Construction and Data Sourcing: We build a hierarchical task taxonomy through a collaborative process involving domain experts and the Gemini 2.5 Pro \citep{gemini25pro}.
 This framework guides the sourcing of candidate data from large-scale, real-world audio libraries: Clotho \citep{drossos2019clotho} and FSD50K \citep{fonseca2022FSD50K} for temporal reasoning, and STARSS23 \citep{shimada2023starss23}, along with audio sourced from the internet for spatial reasoning.

 \textbf{2)} AI-Assisted Automated Filtering: This process employs an efficient three-stage funnel.
 First, we discard unsuitable samples based on basic properties like duration and energy.
 Next, an LLM (e.g., DeepSeek-V3 \citep{liu2024deepseekv3}) performs an initial screening based on textual metadata, providing justifications for its decisions.
 Finally, a powerful multimodal model (e.g., Gemini 2.5 Pro \citep{gemini25pro}) analyzes the audio, metadata, and the LLM's outputs.
 The final step yields a judgment, a quality score, and a preliminary classification, further filtering irrelevant samples.
-The detailed prompts used to query the LLMs are provided in \cref{sec:filter_prompt}.
+The detailed prompts used to query the LLMs are provided in \cref{appendix:filter_prompt}.

 \textbf{3)} Human Annotation and Quality Control: We recruit and train 10 undergraduate annotators to label the data using a professional platform.
 During this process, AI-generated information is provided as an auxiliary reference.
-To ensure high-quality labels, we implement a stringent two-round review process: the first round involves inter-annotator cross-validation until a consensus is reached, while the second consists of random spot-checks by three domain experts.
+To ensure high-quality labels, we implement a stringent two-round review process: the first round involves inter-annotator cross-validation until a consensus is reached, while the second consists of random spot-checks by three domain experts. \begin{hlblock} More details are provided in \cref{appendix:human_anno}. \end{hlblock}

 \textbf{4)} Final Validation via Human Performance Evaluation: To ensure all items in the benchmark are fair, unambiguous, and solvable by humans, we implement a final validation stage.
 In this phase, domain experts act as examinees and solve our tasks.
 Only items that are independently and correctly solved by at least two-thirds of the experts are retained.
 Our rigorous protocol ensures that all problems in our benchmark are well-posed and reliably solvable by human experts.